python/cpython/Doc/using/cmdline.rst

    If set, Python will dump objects and reference counts still alive after shutting down the interpreter.

-   Need Python configured with the :option:`--with-trace-refs` build option.
+   Needs Python configured with the :option:`--with-trace-refs` build option.

 .. envvar:: PYTHONDUMPREFSFILE